KimAdrian/RickandMorty/README.md

 - [Retrofit2](https://square.github.io/retrofit/) : A type-safe HTTP client for Android and Java.
 - [Timber](https://github.com/JakeWharton/timber) : A logger with a small, extensible API which provides utility on top of Android's normal Log class.
 - [Moshi](https://github.com/square/moshi) : A modern JSON library for Android, Java and Kotlin.
 It makes it easy to parse JSON into Java and Kotlin classes.
-- [Glide](https://github.com/bumptech/glide) : A fast and efficient open source media management and image loading framework.
+- [Coil](https://github.com/coil-kt/coil) : An image loading library for Android backed by Kotlin Coroutines.
 - [Paging 3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) : The Paging library helps you load and display pages of data from a larger dataset from local storage or over network.
-- [Shimmer](https://github.com/facebook/shimmer-android) : an Android library that provides an easy way to add a shimmer effect to any view in your Android app.
+- [Shimmer](https://github.com/valentinilk/compose-shimmer) : an Android library that provides an easy way to add a shimmer effect to any view in your Android app.